 You will have to repay the entire amount of the overpayment.
 You can pay the amount in full or make a payment plan with the Department of Labor.
+Sometimes the Commission will agree to deduct the amount out of any future unemployment benefits.
 If the overpayment was a mistake, you will have to pay interest at 1% per month, starting one year after the overpayment is established.
 If you do not repay in one lump sum or make a payment plan, the Department of Labor can issue a civil warrant to collect the debt.
 Your state income tax refund or lottery winnings can be taken to repay the debt.

 If you do not get a waiver, you can file an appeal in Superior Court.
 You must file your appeal within 10 days.
 Your appeal is called an 80C appeal.

 The Superior Court has to accept the facts found by the Commission.
 The court can only change the Commission’s decision if it is unconstitutional, is based on an error of law, or is not supported by facts in the record taken as a whole.
 For most people, this may be difficult to do without the help of a lawyer.

 What if I accept benefits I know I should not get?